andreidimaano/Calcifer/src/database/README.md

 <h3>Create</h3>

-Everytime a user starts and *finishes* a pomodoro, the user's total time studied will be updated.
+If you are not currently in the database, starting and *finishing* a pomodoro will add you to the database.

 <h3>Read</h3>

 You can query the time you have studied by typing ```c: productivity```.
+If you do not exist in the database, your time will be 0.

 <h3>Update</h3>